On the History Trail in the Glen of Imaal

 Military Boundary Stones

-Another visible set of boundary stones and boundary trench can be found on the hills surrounding Kilbride Military Camp in Northeast Wicklow.
+Another visible set of boundary stones and boundary trench can be found on the hills surrounding Kilbride Military Camp in Northwest Wicklow.

 Two barracks were built in the Glen by the British military: Coolmoney Camp and Leitrim Barracks.
 The former is still in use by the Defence Forces, but Leitrim Barracks may not be familiar to you.
 Not to be confused with the county, Leitrim is a townland in the Glen of Imaal.
 Following the 1798 rebellion and the threat of French invasion, the authorities at the time developed a defence in depth plan for Ireland that included coastal defences and a barrack network complemented by an infrastructure that could allow for rapid deployment of units.
 In Wicklow a military road was sited and constructed by the War Office from 1801 to 1809.
 Starting at Rathfarnham the road runs to Aughavannagh, with a side route from Enniskerry to Glencree.
 The route from Rathfarnham to Aughavannagh covers 36 miles (58 km).
 Barracks were built/or sited along the way: Glencree, Liffy Head Bridge (not built), Laragh, Drumgoff in mid Glenmalure and Aughavannagh.
 Not on the Military Road, Leitrim Barracks in the Glen of Imaal was also built to protect the old mountain track way linking Glen of lmaal to Glendalough.